LUTZ BUSINESS INSIGHTS

 BRYAN FREW + TAX DIRECTOR

-Bryan Frew is an Tax Manager at Lutz with over ten years of experience in public accounting.
+Bryan Frew is a Tax Director at Lutz.
+He began his career in 2009.
 He is responsible for providing taxation services to businesses and individuals, as well as trusts and estates with a focus on medical practices.

 AREAS OF FOCUS